 The Land Transport Authority is reiterating its advice to drivers to be mindful of road safety.

-It says the seriousness of this incident serves to remind road users that driving safely at all times is paramount.
+The seriousness of this incident serves to remind our road users that driving safely at all times is paramount.

 LTA Chief Executive Officer Samuel Simpson is calling on all drivers to pay more attention to speed and always drive safely and never drive dangerously.